Kritang/Scalar-Pipelined-Processor/README.md

-## Understanding the working of a scalar pipelined processor (CS22B012, CS22B066)
+## Understanding the working of a scalar pipelined processor
-In this lab, we tried understanding scalar pipelined processor by simulating the different components at the software level, and using the c++ language for implementation.
+In this assignment, I tried understanding scalar pipelined processor by simulating the different components at the software level, and using the c++ language for implementation.
 ### How to run the code
  1. Compile the cpp file LAB8 using:
            `g++ main.cpp`